DoTheEvo/ANGRYsearch/README.md

   *   `file_manager` By default empty.
 Whatever application/script is put there, it receives the path when the path column is double-clicked.
 If left empty angrysearch will try to autodetect default file manager using xdg-utils.
 If one of the following file managers are set/detected: ['dolphin', 'nemo', 'nautilus', 'doublecmd'], the behavior will change slightly, sending to those file managers full path to the file, highlighting the target file when opened in a file manager.
   *   `fm_path_doubleclick_selects` By default set to false.
 Needs `xdotool` package, and preferably manually set file manager in config.
 When set to true, Thunar, PCmanFM and SpaceFM file managers will be able to open containing directory with the file selected
   *   `icon_theme` By default set to adwaita.
 Which icon theme to use, can be set from program's interface in the update window.
 There are 6 icon types - folder, file, audio, image, video, text.
 Did not yet figure out how to get theme of the distro and reliably icon from file's mimetype, so packing icons with the angrysearch is the way
   *   `notifications` By default set to true.
-Automatic periodic updates that are run on background using crontab will use desktop notification system to inform when indexing is done or if the indexing was aborted because of missing mount points
+Automatic periodic updates that are run on background using crontab will use desktop notification system to inform when crawling is done or if it was aborted because of missing mount points
   *   `number_of_results` By default set to 500.
 Limit set for searches in the database.
 Lower number means search results come faster
   *   `regex_mode` By default set to false.
 Enables regex search mode.
 F8 key toggles between true/false when running the application
   *   `row_height` By default set to 0 which means default system height.
 Sets height of the rows in pixels